hashicorp/terraform-provider-azurerm/website/docs/d/oracle_cloud_vm_cluster.html.markdown

 * `time_zone` - The time zone of the cloud VM cluster.
 For details, see [Exadata Infrastructure Time Zones](https://docs.oracle.com/en-us/iaas/base-database/doc/manage-time-zone.html).

 * `vip_ods` - The [OCID](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/identifiers.htm) of the virtual IP (VIP) addresses associated with the cloud VM cluster.
 The Cluster Ready Services (CRS) creates and maintains one VIP address for each node in the Exadata Cloud Service instance to enable failover.
-If one node fails, the VIP is reassigned to another active node in the cluster. **Note:** For a single-node DB system, this list is empty.
+If one node fails, the VIP is reassigned to another active node in the cluster.

 * `vnet_id` - The ID to an Azure Resource Manager vnet resource.